Karlen92/weatherForecast/README.md

 # weatherForecast

-I've chosen developer.forecast.io from the list.
+developer.forecast.io is chosen for as weather API.

-I've build a tiny web-server, to serve my request to the mentioned API, because APIs doesn't allow CORS requests.
+I've build a tiny web-server, to serve requests to the mentioned API, because APIs don't allow CORS requests.
-I tried with fetch no-cors mode, but it was not possible to get json from 'opaque' type response.
-So the transfer part moved to Node server.js, it just transfers data, no logic at all.
+I tried with fetch API no-cors mode, but it was not possible to get json from 'opaque' type response.
+So the transfer part moved to Node server.js.

 To run the application use the following commands